 What will you do when your first dinner party comes up?
 Or the next holiday?
 Considering these occasions before they happen is a great way to avoid temptation and staying in alignment with your low-carb life plan!

-While you’re adjusting to low-carb, it’s not a good idea to include a cheat day, especially in your first month.
-Why?
-Because in your first month, your body is ADJUSTING to going back to a natural state of burning fat, so it’s best NOT to interrupt this process.
+If you ABSOLUTELY MUST have a cheat day in your long term strategy… try to at least avoid it in your first month.
+Your body is ADJUSTING to going back to a natural state of burning fat, so it’s best NOT to interrupt this process.

-- Listen to your hunger
+Step 6: Listen to your hunger

-Some people are immediately satisfied when going low-carb and discover that they love eating 2 meals a day.
+- Some people are immediately satisfied when going low-carb and discover that they love eating 2 meals a day.

-Guess which category I fell into?
-Yup, definitely the second!
-On my first low-carb weeks, I was actually overeating all the meat and cheese I could find.
+During my first month of eating low carb, I was actually overeating all the meat and cheese I could find.
 I wasn’t listening to my body.
 I wasn’t sticking to the plan to eat when I was hungry.

 Intermittent fasting happens when you either choose to eat at noon or 1 PM so that your “eating window” becomes a shortened period of time.

 The intention of intermittent fasting is NOT to reduce calories.
 You actually have the same amount of calories in a CONDENSED period of time.
 Calorie restriction is not healthy.

 Intermittent fasting is the PERFECT recipe for hormone imbalance, hair loss, poor sleep, and weight gain.
 Start practicing it slowly if you need to.

-The entire purpose is to stay in a fasted state for LONGER.
-This means more cell regeneration and ultimately the hope to increase longevity.
+The longer your fasted state, the more cell regeneration and ultimately the hope to increase longevity.

 What will you do with your new found ENERGY and mental CLARITY?

 Staying in touch with your health and life goals will help you stay strong.
 Over time, you’ll build momentum to keep you moving forward.
 And don’t take yourself too seriously!

-Your body is your overall guide.
+Keep in mind that your body is your overall guide.
 Trust how you feel.
 I am wishing you all the best on this low-carb adventure!